Story 📖

 Feeling this misalignment between my soaring ambition and my failure to take consistent action was very painful.
 I have vivid memories of asking myself “Why am I not doing what I intend to do?
 Am I really just going to live an ordinary life?”

 But then one day, I discovered Tony Robbins and went to one of his live seminars, Unleash The Power Within.
-I absorbed Tony’s wisdom on life like a sponge and felt that someone had finally given me a map for how to navigate my life and equipped me with the mindsets needed to manifest my potential and navigate challenging times.
-I grew exponentially during the seminar but the most profound breakthrough was that I discovered a purpose that extends far beyond myself.
+I absorbed Tony’s wisdom on life like a sponge and felt that I had been equipped with the mindsets needed to break through the bullshit limiting beliefs that had been holding me back for so long.

-After the seminar, everything changed: I started reading a lot more, I started to journal, I stopped playing video games, I became extremely health conscious, and I worked harder than ever before.
 For the first time in my life, I finally felt aligned with the ambition that I had felt for so long.
 I had awakened the Titan within me and broken the chains that were holding him back.

 Julian holding a book of Tony Robbins